CLARIAH/mediasuite-info/docs/faq/who-can-access.md

 ## Who can access the Media Suite?

-The CLARIAH Media Suite requires authentication: users have to log in to access most of its services and data.
-Because of copyright protection, video (or audio) play-out  is often restricted to authenticated users.
-Personal login also allows users to store their collections and annotations, while maintaining their privacy.
+Only **researchers** that are working at secondary vocational-, higher education and research institutions in the Netherlands can log in using the employee account of their institution.
+The CLARIAH infrastructure can authenticate you using the **SURF federated identity management service** for secondary vocational-, higher education and research in the Netherlands that connects these institutions with CLARIAH.
+[Here](https://support.surfconext.nl/stats/idplist.html) is a list of institutions (called "IdP" - Identity provider) that are part of this federation.
+Your organisation should be on the list if you want to log in as a researcher.

+> There is one exception to the rule that only researchers can log in and that is for **collection owners**.
+They can log into the Media Suite to access their own collections and help us with the maintenance and improvement of the data.

+## Why log in?

+In order to be able to use **all features** of the CLARIAH Media Suite, you need to log in.
+After log in, you will be able to use the workspace to create projects, make annotations, store and share information.
+Also, you will be able to access data collections that are only available for researchers for reasons of copyright (only research use is permitted) or privacy (see our post on [research data management](https://mediasuite.clariah.nl/documentation/glossary/rdm)).

+> Without logging in, you can still search and browse collections that have **no copyright or privacy restrictions** and are publicly available.
+However, you cannot use the 'scholarly features' such as creating projects and making annotations.

+## How do we provide log in functionality?

+When you log in, this means that we can '**authenticate**' you, we know who you are in the sense that we know that you are working at a secondary vocational-, higher education or research institution in the Netherlands.
+Or that you are an employee of an institute that provides data (collection owner).
+We don't know your name for example.
+Based on the 'authentication' we can now '**authorise**' you to access collections that are not open access (for copyright or privacy reasons) and only available for research purposes.
+We currently follow a generic authorisation approach that provides access to all scholars.
+However, collections exists that require more detailed authorisation protocols, such as excluding students or authorisation for individual scholars.
+We are working on an authentication & authorisation mechanism that allows both generic and specific protocols.

 CLARIAH outsources authentication to [SurfConnext](https://www.surf.nl/en/services-and-products/surfconext/index.html), a service offered by SURF, an  ICT organisation for Dutch education and research.
 Students, teachers and researchers with an institutional account can log in to the Media Suite via SURFConext.

-**Note**: CLARIAH aims  to provide an open service: while currently (in Version 4), authentication via SURFConext is still required, future versions will  partly remove  this restriction as to facilitate use of the  tools on open data collections.
-No login will be needed when appling the tools to the open access data sets.
-Read the [FAQ about which collections can be viewed/played](<http://mediasuite.clariah.nl/documentation/faq/can-play-view>).

 Limited access to the Media Suite can occur when: